 Breast Biopsy Methods

 Several factors determine which biopsy method should be used, including the location and size of the area in question.
-Your doctor may recommend one of the following breast biopsy methods.
+Your doctor may recommend one of the following breast biopsy methods:

-- Surgical Biopsy - A surgical biopsy may be suggested to sample or remove the area in question.
+This is the content area for Panel 3 A surgical biopsy may be suggested to sample or remove the area in question.
 For this procedure it is necessary to come to the Day Surgery area.
 You may or may not need the assistance of mammography or ultrasound to help identify the location of the abnormality.
 A wire is guided to the abnormality and serves as a guide for the surgeon to locate the area to biopsied.
 Your surgeon and Anesthesiologist will determine what type of sedation or anesthesia is used for your surgical procedure.